gjmcn/data-cube-html/README.md

 * `insert` need not insert new elements; it can be used to move elements that are already in the document.

-* When `elm` is a function or when `n` is not `1`, multiple elements can be added to each target so the vector indices of the target elements and inserted elements may not correspond.
+* Since multiple elements can be added to each target element, the vector indices of the target elements and the inserted elements may not correspond.

-* When `elm` is a function, it makes no difference whether `insert` or `insertSVG` is called since the function `elm` provides the elements to be inserted
+* When `elm` is a function, it makes no difference whether `insert` or `insertSVG` is called since the `elm` function provides the elements to be inserted.

 ---